-Decreases in prevailing interest rates may reduce the interest rates that the Corporation or Lending Funds are able to charge borrowers.
+Decreases in prevailing interest rates may reduce the interest rates that the Corporation or lending funds are able to charge borrowers.
 Increases in prevailing interest rates may result in fewer borrowers being able to afford the cost of a loan.
 Accordingly, fluctuations in interest rates may adversely impact the Corporation's profitability.

-Change in Environmental Laws and Regulations
+Change in environmental laws and regulations

-Changes in environmental laws and regulations can adversely impact a borrower's ability to repay its indebtedness with the Corporation or Lending Funds or obtain additional financing which could result in the Corporation's business and operating or financial results being adversely impacted.
+Changes in environmental laws and regulations can adversely impact a borrower's ability to repay its indebtedness with the Corporation or lending funds or obtain additional financing which could result in the Corporation's business and operating or financial results being adversely impacted.
 If a borrower fails to meet applicable environmental laws and regulations or such laws or regulations are revised, a borrower's licenses could be revoked or suspended; thereby reducing the value of the underlying security of the loan and/or the borrower's ability to repay its indebtedness.
 In exchange for the loans they make, the Corporation or the Lending Funds may take security in the form of real property mortgages.
-If environmental issues were to arise where the Corporation, Lending Fund I, Lending Fund II or other lending vehicles are deemed to be in possession or acquires ownership of the property, the Corporation, Lending Fund I, Lending Fund I, Lending Fund I, Lending Fund I I or other lending vehicles.
+If environmental issues were to arise where the Corporation, lending fund I, lending fund II or other lending vehicles are deemed to be in possession or acquires ownership of the property, the Corporation, lending fund I, lending fund II or other lending vehicles may be liable for remediation costs or other environmental liabilities.